mhaugrud/msumcspy/_sources/ClassesBasics/PrivateAttributes.rst

 Now the balance is not affected.
 Private attributes prevent anyone from directly accessing them **outside** of the class definition.

 .. important::
    The only way to access private attributes is through the methods that are provided in the class definition.
-This protects the attributes from misuse. **Information hiding** is the second central principle of object oriented programming.
+This protects the attributes from misuse. **Information hiding** is the second central principle of object-oriented programming.

 .. note::
     In contrast to other programming languages like C++ and Java, Python only partially supports information hiding.